gsbDBI/torch-choice/README.md

 ## Installation
 We offer two ways to install the package.
-This is a work in progress.
-We recommend installing the package from source to get the latest version and bug-fix patches.
+This is a work in progress. **We recommend installing the package from source to get the latest version and bug-fix patches**.
 We are actively working on this package and will be adding more features and examples.
 Please feel free to reach out to us with any questions or suggestions.

 ### Installation from Pip